 Selecting the appropriate soccer ball based on field conditions enhances safety and gameplay quality.

-• Size Appropriateness: Ensure the ball size is suitable for the age and skill level of the players to prevent overexertion and injuries.
+- Size Appropriateness: Ensure the ball size is suitable for the player’s age and skill level to prevent overexertion and injuries.

 9. Warm Up and Stretch Thoroughly